gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ### 1.1 Set up a wallet address for testing

 > [!CAUTION]
-> Only ever use this wallet for testing and never store significant amount of real-world assets on.
-> it!
+> Since you will be exposing the private key of this wallet to scripts for this tutorial, make sure the wallet contains nothing of value.
+Ideally, use a newly created wallet address.

 Create a new EVM wallet address for testing.
 In this tutorial, we will be using [🦊 Metamask].
 Download the [chrome] or [firefox] extension and follow the on-screen steps to create a new wallet.